 - The Screwtape Letters: Hell.

-- In the Narnia series, everything ruled by Jadis / the White Witch.
+- In The Chronicles of Narnia, everything ruled by Jadis / the White Witch.
 C. S. Lewis has something of a pattern here.

 - Oceania in the George Orwell novel Nineteen Eighty-Four, with probably the biggest example being the Thought Police.